-Tech Against Terrorism is a project mandated by the United Nations Counter Terrorism Committee Executive Directorate (UN CTED) and implemented by the ICT4Peace Foundation.
+Tech Against Terrorism is a project launched and supported by the United Nations Counter Terrorism Committee Executive Directorate (UN CTED) and implemented by QuantSpark Foundation.
 Our mission is to help the global tech industry protect itself from terrorist exploitation.
 We emphasize that such measures should respect freedom of expression and human rights.
 Our focus is global and comprehensive.
 We support companies of all sizes from across the tech ecosystem including social media, storage, encryption, security, fintech, and eCommerce.
 Additionally, we work with civil society and academia to help build consensus around proportionate measures to the moderate terrorist exploitation of the internet.

 Tech Against Terrorism’s funding model is based on an equal share between companies and governments.
 This balance ensures that the project can maintain its neutral position.
 In 2017 the project was supported by the Government of Switzerland, the Republic of Korea, Facebook, Microsoft, Google, and Telefonica.

 Tech Against Terrorism collaborates with stakeholders from all sectors who share our values and are willing to constructively support the global tech sector in tackling terrorist use of the internet whilst respecting human rights.
 In 2017 Tech Against Terrorism was invited by Twitter, Google, Microsoft, and Facebook to support the establishment of the Global Internet Forum to Counter Terrorism (GIFCT) after the forum was launched in May 2017.